nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

 Duii is a todo-list application that allows users to keep track of their tasks through a Graphical User Interface (GUI).
 This project is adapted from Project Duke.
+Display pictures used are taken from Pinterest, original author 不觉晓晓.

 ## Starting the Program